vicendominguez/gocommit/README.md

   -prefix string
     	Define a custom prefix for the commit message -version
-    	Show the version of the applicationgocommit --help
+    	Show the version of the application
 ```